-Goal: Sheridan students, staff, and guest will feel physically and emotionally safe at school.
+Goal: Coppin students, staff, and guests will feel physically and emotionally safe at school.
 Objectives:

-- Staff will consistently implement a school behavior plan that focuses on prevention and positive reinforcement as well as consequences. - Students will feel connected to school via development of positive relationships with other students and adults.
+~Staff will consistently implement a school behavior plan that focuses on prevention and positive reinforcement as well as consequences through a referral plan and then put into EduCLIMBER.

+~Students will feel connected to school via development of positive relationships with other students and adults.